Skip to main content

 How we collect food scraps

-Food scraps will be collected by our trucks weekly.
-Your food scraps collection day will be the same day of the week as your council rubbish or recycling service.
+Your food scraps collection day is the same day of the week as your council rubbish or recycling service.

 Check your council collection day.

-Place your food scraps bin roadside for collection the night before your council rubbish collection day.
+Place your food scraps bin roadside for collection the night before your council collection day.

 Some of the food scraps collection trucks are electric.
 As electric vehicle technology becomes more reliable and financially viable, we will increase the number of electric vehicles for collecting food scraps.